CoDCL: Counterfactual-Inspired Augmentation Contrastive Learning for Temporal Link Prediction in Social Networks: Experimental Design and Evaluation

 \subsection{Hyperparameter Sensitivity study}

-We analyze the impact of hyperparameter $p$ on CoDCL model performance across four representative datasets as shown in Fig.4, with additional results for three datasets presented in Appendix 5 of the supplementary material.
-The results show a consistent inverted U-shaped relationship across datasets.
-Small $p$ yields too few counterfactual instances, whereas large $p$ introduces substantial perturbation noise, and both reduce predictive accuracy.
-Wikipedia and UCI exhibit sharp optima, indicating strong gains from well-calibrated counterfactual reasoning but high sensitivity to over-perturbation.
-Enron is largely invariant to $p$, plausibly due to dense communication structure.
-Reddit shows moderate sensitivity, with comparatively stable performance in the 60--80\% range.
+We analyzed the impact of the hyperparameter $p$ on different datasets.
+As the figure \ref{fig:hyper1} shows, a smaller $p$ leads to too few counterfactual instances, while a larger $p$ introduces a large amount of perturbation noise, both of which reduce prediction accuracy.
+The Wikipedia and UCI datasets show clearly optimal values, indicating that our proposed counterfactual data augmentation can bring significant performance improvements.
+The Enron dataset is largely insensitive to $p$, due to its dense communication structure.
+The Reddit dataset has moderate sensitivity to $p$, with performance relatively stable in the 60\% to 80\% range.

-We examine the effect of temporal neighborhood size $k_{max}$ on CoDCL model performance across four representative datasets as shown in Fig.5, with additional results provided in Appendix 5 of the supplementary material due to space constraints.
-Performance increases as $k_{max}$ grows to 2 and then saturates, suggesting diminishing returns from incorporating temporal neighbors beyond second order in counterfactual learning.
-Wikipedia improves from $k_{max}=1$ to $k_{max}=2$ and then remains stable, indicating the efficient use of immediate temporal context.
-UCI shows the strongest dependence on multi-hop neighborhoods, with the substantial gains beyond single-hop structure.
-Enron improves gradually and saturates early, consistent with dense temporal connectivity.
-Reddit remains relatively flat across $k_{max}$, indicating the robust temporal pattern representations.
+We also examined the impact of the temporal neighborhood size $k_{max}$ on different datasets, as shown in Figure \ref{fig:hyper2}.
+As $k_{max}$ increases to 2, performance on most datasets gradually improves and tends to saturate, indicating that in counterfactual learning, the benefits of introducing temporal neighborhoods of order two or higher diminish.
+The performance of Wikipedia stabilized after increasing from $k_{max}=1$ to $k_{max}=2$.
+UCI showed the strongest dependence on multi-hop neighborhoods, with its performance improvement significantly outperforming single-hop structures.
+Performance on the Enron dataset gradually improves and quickly saturates, consistent with its dense temporal connectivity.

+To analyze the sensitivity of CoDCL to key hyperparameters, we further examined the impact of different combinations of $\alpha$ and $\tau$ on model performance.
+Figure \ref{fig:wavelet_kernel} shows the performance changes of CoDCL on the Wikipedia and UCI datasets under different combinations of $\alpha$ and $\tau$ hyperparameters, revealing the optimal parameter region for performance improvement.
+This is because $\alpha$ determines the balance between the basic supervised loss and the counterfactual contrast constraint, while $\tau$ controls the separation strength between similar and dissimilar samples in the representation space.
+Thanks to co-modeling mechanism of CoDCL, the model can more effectively capture key dynamic patterns under appropriate parameters, thereby improving robustness.